Dowell-Lab/Displacement_Analysis_Barone_2026/Gene-Curation/README.md

-# Gene curation information
-*Note that gene filtering in the cross species analysis ommitted the annotation isolation step.*
+> **Note:** Gene filtering in the cross-species analysis omitted the annotation isolation step.
+All other filtering steps were identical to the human analysis.